madschristensen99/hashield/extension/README.md

 - **Address spoofing**: Optional feature to spoof fake rich addresses to dApps for enhanced functionality

 ### 💰 Private Fund Management
-- **PrivacyPools integration**: Funds sourced from private and provably non-malicious onchain pools
-- **Pool contract withdrawals**: Secure funding mechanism using smart contracts instead of direct transfers
+- **Privacy-focused**: Secure management of funds with privacy in mind
-- **Automatic funding**: Session wallets are automatically funded as needed for transactions
+- **Automatic funding**: Session wallets can be automatically funded as needed for transactions

 ### 🌐 Cross-Chain Compatibility
-- **Ethereum L1 native**: Fund transactions on other chains from L1's PrivacyPools.
+- **Ethereum support**: Native support for Ethereum transactions
-- **CCIP integration**: Cross-chain transactions through Chainlink's Cross-Chain Interoperability Protocol
-- **Multi-chain payments**: Send USDC and other tokens across supported networks
+- **Multi-chain potential**: Architecture designed for future multi-chain support

 ### 🔒 Monero Integration
 - **Deterministic Monero wallet**: Generate a Monero wallet deterministically from your Ethereum seed phrase